ionide/ionide-atom-fake/README.md

 * Go to `release` folder and run `apm link` to create symbolic link between plugin and Atom's plugins folder
 * Run Atom

-## Contributing and copyright
+## Contributing and Copyright

-The project is hosted on [GitHub](https://github.com/ionide/ionide-fake) where you can [report issues](https://github.com/ionide/ionide-fake/issues), fork the project and submit pull requests to `develop` branch.
+The project is hosted at [GitHub](https://github.com/ionide/ionide-fake) where you can [report issues](https://github.com/ionide/ionide-fake/issues), fork the project, and submit pull requests to `develop` branch.

-The library is available under [MIT license](https://github.com/ionide/ionide-fake/blob/master/LICENSE.md), which allows modification and redistribution for both commercial and non-commercial purposes.
+The library is released under the [MIT license](https://github.com/ionide/ionide-fake/blob/master/LICENSE.md), which allows modification and redistribution for both commercial and non-commercial purposes.

 ## Code of Conduct